Welcome to the PrEPforSex website. The information, materials and resources here are for anyone who wants to learn about PrEP for HIV prevention.

 U=U stands for Undetectable equals Untransmittable.
 It means that a person who has HIV and is on treatment and virally suppressed for 6 months or longer cannot transmit HIV to a partner through sex.
 To learn more: https://www.preventionaccess.org

-If your partner is living with HIV and their HIV is virally suppressed (or undetectable), there is no risk of you getting HIV through sex.
+If your partner is living with HIV and their HIV is virally suppressed (or undetectable), there is no risk of you getting HIV from sex with partner.

 PrEP is about empowerment.
 PrEP is under YOUR CONTROL – you don’t have to tell your partner (or anyone else).
+Cis-gender women who have vaginal intercourse can consider daily PrEP with Truvada.
 If you’d like to talk with a health care provider or counselor about PrEP, check out the Department of Health PrEP Provider Directory or talk with your own health care provider.

-As a woman, you have special health care needs such as regular breast exams, PAP smears and family planning/birth control.
+As a woman, you have special health care needs such as family planning/birth control, regular breast exams and PAP smears.
 You can talk about PrEP with any of your health care providers.
 Since PrEP involves medical appointments, it may be more convenient if you get PrEP from a health care provider you already see.

 PrEP is an option if you are someone who trades sex for something you need (housing, drugs, money).